 Unfortunately, our dogs can’t stay the same age forever, so as they enter their senior years, they will have different care requirements when compared to those of a younger dog.
 To ensure your pooch gets the most out of their final years, here are four tips on how to care for senior dogs.

 Schedule Regular Visits with Your Vet

 Even if senior dogs appears healthy, they may have underlying diseases and health conditions that can shorten their lifespan.
-It’s best to plan to take your dog to the vet at least once a year so you can be confident that they are in the best shape possible.
+It’s best to plan to take your dog to the vet at least once a year.
+And ensure you have pet insurance so you can be confident that they are in the best shape possible.

 Watch Your Dog’s Diet

 If you’re the type of owner that likes to give your dog leftovers, you may want to think twice about continuing.
 As your dog gets older, it’s important that you feed them a high-quality diet.
 Mature dogs tend to have food issues, which can include problems chewing, digestive problems, and lack of appetite.
 If you aren’t sure what sort of dietary changes you should make, it’s best to consult with your vet.
 There are numerous supplements such as fish oil that can be used to alleviate joint pain.
 There are certain foods that you should never give to your dog (no matter how much they beg!), as they can prove fatal.

 As a dog owner, there is nothing more rewarding than getting out in the open air and taking your pooch for a walk.
 Unfortunately, just like humans, senior dogs struggle with their mobility.
 If your aging dog is having difficulty performing activities that they used to enjoy, or you notice they’re in pain, it’s best to take things slow and take your dog out on short, gentle walks.
 Your dog’s brain needs tons of exercise too, so purchasing stimulating toys like a food puzzle can help keep your dog alert and on the ball.